ietf-ivy-wg/network-inventory-topology/draft-ietf-ivy-network-inventory-topology.md

    be platform Operating System (OS), software-patches, bios, or boot- loader {{?I-D.ietf-ivy-network-inventory-software}}.

-In order to ease navigation from/to inventory and network topologies, this document extends the network topology model {{!RFC8345}} for network inventory mapping: "ietf-network-inventory-topology" ({{sec-module}}).
-This model provides a mechanism for the correlation with existing network and topology models, such as "A YANG Network Data Model for Service Attachment Points (SAPs)" {{!RFC9408}}, "A YANG Data Model for Layer 2 Network Topologies" {{?RFC8944}}, and "A YANG Data Model for Layer 3 Topologies" {{?RFC8346}}.
+In order to ease navigation from (or to) inventory and network topologies, this document extends the network topology data model {{!RFC8345}} for network inventory mapping: "ietf-network-inventory-topology" ({{sec-module}}).
+This data model provides a mechanism for the correlation with existing network and topology data models, such as "A YANG Network Data Model for Service Attachment Points (SAPs)" {{!RFC9408}}, "A YANG Data Model for Layer 2 Network Topologies" {{?RFC8944}}, and "A YANG Data Model for Layer 3 Topologies" {{?RFC8346}}.

 The network inventory topology mapping data model ("ietf-network-inventory-topology") also provides anchor points to mount specific device configuration and state information, e.g.,  Quality of Service (QoS) and Access Control List (ACL) policies, to support configuration verification of policies at the network level.
 Further sample uses are discussed in {{sample}}.

-Similar to the base inventory model  {{!I-D.ietf-ivy-network-inventory-yang}}, the network inventory topology does not make any assumption about involved network elements and their roles in topologies.
+Similar to the base inventory data model  {{!I-D.ietf-ivy-network-inventory-yang}}, the network inventory topology does not make any assumption about involved NEs and their roles in topologies.
 As such, the mapping model can be applied indepent of the network type (optical local loops, access network, core network, etc.) and application.

-The YANG data model in this document conforms to the Network Management Datastore Architecture (NMDA) defined in {{!RFC8342}}.

 ## Editorial Note (To be removed by RFC Editor)

-Note to the RFC Editor: This section is to be removed prior to publication.
+> Note to the RFC Editor: This section is to be removed prior to publication.

 This document contains placeholder values that need to be replaced with finalized values at the time of publication.
 This note summarizes all of the substitutions that are needed.